tosc/vim/README.md

 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
 * BUG: g:disableExternal doesn't disable omnisharp.

 * Change how I use my snippets.
-Make things that require alot of computing power, like finding variables and so on and make those into a global python snippet.
+Make things that require a lot of computing power, like finding variables and so on and make those into a global python snippet.
 In the snippets we pick out the things we want to complete it to.
 * Look into setting if_lua in vim so I can use neocomplete instead of neocomplcache.
-(Download premade binaries?)
+(Download remade binaries?)
 * Check if ECLIM is a viable option for C and C++ code-completion.
 * Eclim - find way of adding source directories using vim instead of having to open eclipse.
 * Make tags project specific.
 Currently language specific.